 At Halmstad University, Professor Johansson is part of the Research Centre for Nursing, Health and Sport.

-Between 1997-99, he was chairman of the Swedish Associate for Dietary Science, Northern Section and on the main board of the same organisation since 2002.
-Gunnar Johansson is a member of National Food Administration´s expert group for dietary and health questions.
+Between 1997 and 1999, he was chairman of the Swedish Associate for Dietary Science, Northern Section and on the main board of the same organisation since 2002.
+Gunnar Johansson is a member of National Food Administration's expert group for dietary and health questions.